 - In 10 years, the annual cost will be $200-400 billion.

-How to organize this awareness seminar and workshop: Praveen Kumar (founder of APH) can help with this and will come down to various regions to deliver the Autism awareness seminar and will also conduct Workshop for the kids with Autism with the help of parents.
+How to organize this awareness seminar and workshop: Praveen Kumar (founder of APH) can help with this and come down to various regions to deliver the Autism awareness seminar and conduct a workshop for the kids with autism with the help of parents.
 Anjaiah Chowdary Lavu, TANA Community Services Coordinator, will coordinate all the logistics to make this happen in your region.

 - 3. Blood Drives

-Blood drives (in association with American Red Cross) can be organized as our TANA's signature event in all the regions so that we can display TANA's commitment to be a leader when it comes to community service.
+Blood drives (in association with American Red Cross) can be organized as our TANA's signature event in all the regions to display TANA's commitment to be a leader when it comes to community service.

-Anjaiah Chowdary Lavu, TANA Community Services Coordinator, organized these blood drives in the past and presents the following details which can be helpful in initiating a blood drive in your region.
+Anjaiah Chowdary Lavu, TANA Community Services Coordinator, organized these blood drives in the past and presented the following details, which can help initiate a blood drive in your region.

 Some important information that he used at previous events is presented here to share with the community and motivate them to give blood.

-Ø Blood donation during regular days is normal, but blood donation/helping towards blood donation during the times when the blood levels are at critical low and American Red Cross has an emergency need for blood donations is truly “Special”.
+Ø Blood donation during regular days is normal, but blood donation/helping towards blood donation when the blood levels are at a critical low and American Red Cross has an emergency need for blood donations is true "Special."

 Ø There is almost half the amount of Red Cross blood available today than there was this time last year.